 Honors, Awards and Pro Bono Activity

-•Recognized as one of North Carolina's Legal Elite in the field of Employment Law for the seventh straight year, and as top employment law attorney in the state in 2006
+•Recognized as one of North Carolina's Legal Elite in the field of Employment Law for the tenth straight year, and as top employment law attorney in the state in 2006

 •Recognized in Chambers USA as one of the leading employment lawyers in North Carolina